Gikus/the-pagination-and-load-more/readme.txt

 == Changelog: ==

-1.0.0 - initial upload
+1.0.0 - Initial upload

-1.1.5 - noindex /more/ and dynamic container fix
+1.1.5 - Noindex /more/ and dynamic container fix

-1.1.6 - not found 404 fix and other minor fixes
+1.1.6 - Not found 404 fix and other minor fixes

-1.1.7 - small fix
+1.1.7 - Small fix

-1.1.8 - small fix published posts only
+1.1.8 - Small fix published posts only

-1.2.0 - many fixes, added support for product brands
+1.2.0 - Many fixes, added support for product brands

-1.2.1 - small fix
+1.2.1 - Small fix

-1.2.2 - category template fix
+1.2.2 - Category template fix

-1.2.3 - var $categ_base is not exist fix
+1.2.3 - Var $categ_base is not exist fix

 1.2.4 - Template choice fix